NHSDigital/spine-core-aws-common/terraform/splunk_forwarding/README.md

 Using the main resources:

-- Kinesis Firehose Stream, to stream the logs
+- Kinesis Firehose Stream, to take Cloudwatch logs, transform them and deliver them to Splunk
-- Lambda Function, that processes the logs to convert Cloudwatch Logs to a Splunk ingestible format
+- Lambda Function, that transforms the Cloudwatch Logs to a Splunk ingestible format
-- S3 Bucket, intended to store logs that failed to be sent to be processed
+- S3 Bucket, stores any logs that failed to be delivered to Splunk

 ## Configuration